wivsonmachado/Duplicated-File-Explorer/README.md

 ## Run

-Get download of RFE.jar or create a runnable jar by the source code.
+Get download of RFE.jar(compiled with Java 17) or create a runnable jar by the source code.

 Type on terminal: